Lord Mayor’s Better Suburbs Grants Guidelines - Community Facility Category

 Successful applicants

-If you are successful in obtaining a grant, you must sign the Funding Agreement and return it to Council.
-This step must be completed before any funding will be provided to you by Council under these guidelines.
+If successful in obtaining a grant, the applicant must sign the Funding Agreement and return it to Council.
+This step must be completed before any funding will be provided by Council under these guidelines.

-• ensure that you continue to comply with these guidelines
+- ensure that they continue to comply with these guidelines

 Unsuccessful applicants